ahmedkhan070/Biomed/README.md

 # Named Entity Recognition (NER)

-Named Entity Recognition (NER) is a key task in Natural Language Processing (NLP) that involves identifying and classifying named entities in text.
+Named Entity Recognition (NER) is a crucial task in Natural Language Processing (NLP) that involves identifying and classifying named entities within text.
 Named entities typically include persons, organizations, locations, dates, and other specific categories.
-NER is used in a variety of applications such as information extraction, question answering, and text summarization.

 ## How NER Works

-NER involves several steps:
+NER involves several key steps:

 1. **Preprocessing**:
-    - Text undergoes preprocessing such as tokenization, part-of-speech tagging, and sentence segmentation.
+    - Text undergoes preprocessing such as tokenization, part-of-speech tagging, and sentence segmentation to prepare it for analysis.

 2. **Feature Extraction**:
     - Features such as word embeddings and contextual embeddings are extracted from the text to provide context for named entity classification.